-- The evolving student profile looks entirely appropriate to TU status. - There is an important opportunity with the formation of a TU to make better provision for the kind of student who combines intellectual strength with entrepreneurial and creative attributes. - It is important, pace the 'T' in TU, to maintain a strong position over Arts/Humanities/Social Science research students with a strong practitioner orientation, and to make this, via multidisciplinary activity, and student interactions across disciplines (socially as well as formally), one of the distinctive features of the new TU. - It is similarly important to consider developing further means of attracting partnership funding for expanding the lifelong learning market. - The target for 4% of postgraduate research students at levels 9 and 10 has not yet been reached, but with the current figure at 2.6%, the plans in place to fill the gap are entirely plausible. - We commend the fact that there is already a comprehensive Graduate School in place serving all partners. - The proposers recognise the need to work hard on additional sources of finance for graduate students, including the scope for more partnerships with companies. - They should also consider carefully how to link the search for further funding to the development of their research profile, eg, seek research students only in areas of strong research activity, which should help with funding of studentships.
+- The evolving student profile looks entirely appropriate to TU status. - There is an important opportunity with the formation of a TU to make better provision for the kind of student who combines intellectual strength with entrepreneurial and creative attributes. - It is similarly important to consider developing further means of attracting partnership funding for expanding the lifelong learning market. - The target for 4% of postgraduate research students at levels 9 and 10 has not yet been reached, but with the current figure at 3%, the plans in place to fill the gap are entirely plausible. - We commend the fact that there is already a comprehensive School of Graduate Studies in place serving both partners. - We also commend the structured PhD programmes in Life Sciences and elsewhere that are in place. - The proposers recognise the need to work hard on additional sources of finance for graduate students, including the scope for more partnerships with companies. - They should also consider carefully how to link the search for further funding to the development of their research profile, eg, seek research students only in areas of strong research activity, which should help with funding of studentships.